 How much does a grave marker or monument cost?

-The of grave monuments and markers can vary from a few hundred dollars to thousands, depending on what you choose.
+The cost of grave monuments and markers can vary from a few hundred dollars to thousands, depending on what you choose.
 Flat markers range from $500 to $5,000 or more.
 Upright monuments can cost between $1,500 to $15,000 or more.
 Specialty markers and monuments may start at $15,000.